L'insegnamento prevede 2.5 CFU erogati con Didattica Innovativa come segue:

-The course deals with energy management under the perspective of integrating energy and environmental performance into company operations.
-The goals of the course are as follows: to assess from an economic perspective the adoption of technologies in the energy efficiency, renewables domains and smart grid domains; to discuss emerging technology and business models in the energy value chain.
+The course deals with energy and environmental management under the perspective of integrating energy and environmental performance into company operations.
+The goals of the course are as follows: to assess from an economic perspective the adoption of technologies in the energy efficiency, renewables domains and smart grid domains; to discuss emerging technology and regulatory scenarios and business models in the energy value chain.
 Emphasis is given to the evaluation of energy performance within production systems, potential of energy-efficient technologies and services, analysis of the non-energy benefits, as well as life cycle assessment of products.

 The course fits into the overall program curriculum pursuing some of the defined general learning goals.
 In particular, the course contributes to the development of the following capabilities: